ibm-cloud-docs/assistant/skill-actions-add.md

 1. Take one of the following actions:

-    - To add an existing skill to this service instance, you can import it as a JSON file.
+    - To add an actions skill that was downloaded previously to this service instance, you can import it as a JSON file.
 Click **Import skill**.
-Drag a file or click **Drag and drop file here or click to select a file** and select the JSON file you want to import.
+Drag a file or click **Drag and drop file here or click to select a file** and select the actions skill JSON file you want to import.

       The imported JSON file must use UTF-8 encoding, without byte order mark (BOM) encoding.
 The JSON cannot contain tabs, newlines, or carriage returns.
       {: important}

       Click **Import**.

-    - To create a new skill, stay on the *Create skill* tab.
+    - To create a new actions skill, stay on the *Create skill* tab.

 1. Specify the details for the skill: